-Understanding these three materials and what they add to our bandage dresses is useful, not only in making an informed purchase but also to be confident that you are getting a quality dress that will last a long time.
-Our dresses are designed to hold up after many wears.
+Understanding these three materials and what they add to our dresses is useful.
+Not only in making an informed purchase but also to be confident that you are getting a quality dress that lasts a long time.

-High Quality Bandage Dresses Are Made From Rayon, Nylon & Spandex
+High-Quality Bandage Dresses Come In Rayon, Nylon & Spandex

 Is Rayon Environmentally Friendly?

-Rayon is produced from renewable sources, usually bamboo, beach trees, pine trees or eucalyptus.
-Some of these sources are extremely renewable, can be planted on marginalized land and require less intensified farming than cotton for instance.
-However the processing of these raw materials into the end fabric can be, but is not always, applied in the most environmentally friendly way.
+Rayon comes from renewable sources, usually bamboo, beach trees, pine trees or eucalyptus.
+Some of these sources are incredibly renewable, are planted on marginalized land and require less intensified farming than cotton for instance.
+However, the processing of these raw materials into the end fabric can be, but is not always, applied in the most environmentally friendly way.

-As a result consumers need to be informed in the use and purchase of Rayon based products.
-Like the majority of textiles these products do have an environmental impact but are still very widely used and the correct disclosure by the textile industry is enforced.
+As a result, consumers need to inform themselves of the use and purchase of Rayon based products.
+Like the majority of textiles these products do have an environmental impact but are still widely used, and the correct disclosure by the textile industry enforced.

-Unlike Rayon, Nylon is a completely synthetic fabric made from petroleum products.
-It is extremely widely used in a variety of products, far wider than the textile industry alone.
-For our bandage dresses Nylon adds strength and resistance to damage and is therefore a crucial component.
+Unlike Rayon, Nylon is an entirely synthetic fabric made from petroleum products.
+A wide variety of products use it, not just the textile industry.
+It adds strength and resistance to damage and is a crucial component of our dresses.

-Similarly to Nylon, Spandex is a completely synthetic material with a polymer base and is classified as polyurethane.
-Spandex is well known for it’s ability to stretch and can in fact stretch up to 6 times it's length and snap back to it’s original form.
+Similarly to Nylon, Spandex is an entirely synthetic material with a polymer base, classified as polyurethane.
+Spandex is well known for its ability to stretch and can, in fact, stretch up to 6 times its length and snap back to its original form.

 The Three Fabrics Combined

-So in summary the dresses are approximately 90 percent rayon for it’s silk like qualities and bright luster, approximately 8 percent nylon for strength and durability and 2 percent spandex for stretch and figure hugging fit.
+So, in summary.
+Our dresses are approximately 90 percent rayon for its silk-like qualities and bright luster, 8 percent nylon for strength and durability.
+And 2 percent spandex for stretch and figure-hugging fit.

 Making The Fabric

-Although the material composition is approximately the same across the dresses each fabric is individually woven in large looms (see images above) and made to a special formula for each dress.
-As a result fabrics are proprietary in nature, belonging to each dress manufacturer and are not usually made generally available to other manufacturers or dress producers.
+Although the material composition is approximately the same across the dresses, each dress is individually woven on large looms (see images above) and delivered to a particular formula.
+As a result, materials are proprietary to us and are not made available to other manufacturers or dress producers.

-Therefore the dresses you get from The Kewl Shop are unique enough in their composition and manufacture to be called our own and to proudly display our label.
-Buying a similar looking dress elsewhere will not in any way guarantee a similar quality with equal durability.
+The dresses you get from The Kewl Shop are unique in their composition and manufacture.
+And they proudly display our label.
+Buying a similar looking dress elsewhere will not in any way guarantee our quality and durability.

 A High Quality and Durable Dress

-The mix of Rayon, Nylon and Spandex results in a high quality, strong and durable dress.
-The woven fabric is a healthy thickness and is not see-through in any way allowing you to wear a tight fit with confidence.
-Additionally the stretch in the fabric, approximately 3 to 5 inches across your body is sufficient to keep you taut and in place without feeling uncomfortable.
+The mix of Rayon, Nylon, and Spandex result in high quality, durable and robust dresses.
+The woven fabric is a suitable thickness and is not see-through in any way allowing you to wear a tight fit with confidence.
+Additionally, the stretch in the material, approximately 3 to 5 inches across your body is sufficient to keep you taut and in place without feeling uncomfortable.
 See our size chart for more detail.

-Bandage dresses made from this composite fabric, especially using modern weaving methods, will also last a considerable amount of time and can put up with a significant amount of wear and tear.
-So you can be confident that your purchase will give you something you can wear time and time again.
+Bandage dresses made from this composite fabric, especially using modern weaving methods, last a considerable amount of time and can put up with a significant amount of wear and tear.
+So you can be confident that your purchase will give you something to wear time and time again.

 How To Care For My Dress?

 Rayon can be negatively affected by too much water and could shrink.
-As a result it is advisable to take some care in looking after your dress.
-We've written a whole post on exactly how to care for your dress here.
+As a result, it is advisable to take some care in looking after it.
+We've written a post on exactly how to care for your dress here.

 Can I Buy A Cheaper Bandage Dress?

-In order to understand the price you are paying you need to understand the composition of the dress fabric you are buying.
+To understand the price you are paying, you need to understand the composition of the dress fabric you are buying.

-Dresses made from Rayon, Nylon and Spandex are designed specifically to give the characteristics expected of a well made bandage dress – shine, luster, figure hugging stretch, form and durability.
-These are very similar if not identical characteristics to the dresses made by Herve Leger - perhaps the most famous bandage dresses of them all.
+Dresses made from Rayon, Nylon and Spandex give the characteristics expected of a well-made bandage dress – shine, luster, figure-hugging stretch, form, and durability.
+These are very similar if not identical attributes to the dresses made by Herve Leger - perhaps the most famous of them all.

-Cheaper dresses can be purchased but are almost always made out of a cheaper and lower quality fabric, the most popular being Polyester, a highly durable textile made from synthesized polymers.
-Although dresses made from this fabric are perfectly acceptable for the price they will not have the characteristics of Rayon based dresses and therefore should be bought with caution.
+You can purchase cheaper dresses made out of lower quality fabric, the most popular being Polyester, a highly durable textile made from synthesized polymers.
+Although dresses made from polyester are perfectly acceptable for the price, they will not have the characteristics of Rayon based dresses and therefore should be bought with caution.

-What is the Difference to a Bodycon Dress
+What is the Difference between a Bodycon Dress

-We are often asked this question and many don't realise there is a difference.
-Below is an infographic that explains the difference.
-Read our article on the differences between the two dress types for a more detailed explanation.
-One of the key differences is the fabric component of each dress.
+We get this question often, and many don't realize there is a difference.
+Below is an infographic that explains what this is.
+Additionally, read our article on the two dress types for a detailed explanation.
+A fundamental difference is the fabric component of each dress.